-By the study of the representation of garment and accessories all-sided in the 'Nushi zhen', this article depicted a scene of the handscroll figure illustrations in Jin Dynasty.
+By the study of the representation of garment and accessories all-sided in the 'Nushi zhen', a scene of the hand scroll figure illustrations in Jin Dynasty is depicted.
 It could be concluded at least six points from the analysis.